-This toolkit will provide resources on the designs, implementation, maintenance, research including quantified benefits of and available funding for green infrastructure strategies for the region.
+This toolkit provides resources on designs, implementation, maintenance, research including quantified benefits of and available funding for green infrastructure strategies in the region.
 Adoption and implementation of green infrastructure provides the region an opportunity to foster economic growth and development while protecting our natural assets.

 What is Green Infrastructure?